exercism/r/exercises/concept/mixed-juices/.docs/introduction.md

 1. Loop until a condition is satisfied.
 2. Loop over the elements in a collection.

-Both are possible in R], though the first may be more common.
+Both are possible in R, though the first may be more common.

 ## `while` and `repeat`